megaoptim/megaoptim-wp/readme.txt

 == Changelog ==

-= 1.5.0 =
+= 1.4.10 =
-- Added chunked File Library scanning for large folders to prevent memory exhaustion and timeouts (In Progress)
+- Speed improvements to the 'Custom Folders' module
 - Added WebP convertor for the existing media library items (In Progress)
 - Fix fatal error in some occuasions when generating debug report.
 - Fix forever loading when "Optimize" button is pressed in Media Library list table screen in certain cases